 Our approach is to provide a home-like environment.
 During the day residents listen to soothing music, watch nature videos, explore the outdoors, engage in individual and group playtime, and enjoy healthy, nutritious food!

-By providing a consistent home environment our rescue-pets transform from being fearful and hidden to playing with toys, exploring, and bonding with their rescue brothers and sisters.
+By providing consistency our rescue-pets transform from being fearful and withdrawn to exploring, playing with toys, and bonding with their rescue brothers and sisters.

 “He will wipe every tear from their eyes.

 There will be no more death or mourning or crying or pain,

 for the old order of things has passed away.”

 Animals in sterile, contained environments don’t do as well as those living in a home-like environment.
 In sterile crated environments pets often display signs of stress, anxiety, depression, and aggression.
 Conversely when pets are exposed to armchairs, reading programs, and relaxing music, for example, they have better outcomes.

 We created a home so the Rescue-Pets experience a safe, stress-free environment.
 The sanctuary provides soothing sounds, comfortable couches, futons, and beds with blankets.
 There are bright sunny spots for napping, views overlooking a pond, oak trees, grassy hills, and bird houses.
 Cats have cat trees to climb and lounge on, tunnels to explore, and plenty of toys to bat around.
 Dogs experience soothing sounds too, comfortable couches, dog cots, and plenty of enrichment toys.
 Dogs also spend a great portion of their time running around the grounds.
 Each animal has their own space with several choosing to co-habitat together.